dogukanergezer/ToDoList/README.md

 3-After creating a user and password in the database, you can login.

-If you get an error;
+#If you get database access error;

+1-Delete the migrations folder and

+2-Go to TaskList.Web directory on command line

 $ dotnet migrations add TaskItems --startup-project ./ --project ../TaskList.DAL/